UniMath/largecatmodules/README.md

 # List of formalized propositions and definitions

-- Definition of half-arities and their representations : `Arities/aritiesalt`
+- Definition of half-arities and their actions : `Arities/aritiesalt`
-- Definition of arities and their representations  : `Arities/FullArities`
+- Definition of arities and their actions  : `Arities/FullArities`
-- Definition of signatures and their representations  : `Arities/Signature`
+- Definition of signatures and their actions  : `Arities/Signature`
 - Representability of presentable half-arities : `Arities/PresentableArity`
 - Representability of presentable raw signatures : `Arities/PresentableRawSig`
 - Representability of the codomain epimorphic morphism of half-arity : `Arities/uniproofalt`